 But "get organized"?
 It's a goal so broad that just trying to figure out what action to take makes you wonder what you were thinking in the first place.
 It's like you need an organizing plan for your organizing.

 Here it is.
-Follow these steps, spending less than an hour day (sometimes just a few moments), to a better organized home:
+Follow these steps, spending less than an hour day (sometimes just a few minutes), to a better organized home:

 1. Do That Project

 "What about your space is making you feel uncomfortable or overwhelmed?" asks Amy Trager, a professional organizer in Chicago.
 Is it the paperwork disaster in your office?
 The pile of clothes teetering on your dresser?
 Or that mess that surrounds your doorway?
 Start with what's annoying you, she says.
-One hour on that task will get your organizing engine revving.
+One hour on that task will rev up your organizing engine.

 3. Deal With the Decorations

 Hallelujah — the holidays are over!
 When you're putting away your décor, donate anything you didn't bring out last season and separate decorations by holiday.
 No need to dig through your St. Paddy's clovers when you're searching for a menorah.